 If you own the freehold of your property, you own the building and the land on which it is built.
-Owning the freehold has its advantages: you can extend your lease to 999 years and also have control over the day to day management of the property and finances relating to the building.
+Buying freehold has its advantages: you can extend your lease to 999 years and also have control over the day to day management of the property and finances relating to the building.

-Buying Freehold to Leasehold Properties
+Buying Freehold of Leasehold House

 In contrast to a freehold property, if you purchase a leasehold you own the flat only for the duration laid out in the lease.
 This means, once the term of the lease ends, ownership of your property and land reverts to the landlord.